Wilmslow Road bus corridor: Busiest bus corridor in Europe?

 The 3.7 mile stretch of route between Piccadilly Gardens and Withington has a timetabled average of at least one bus per minute in each direction on Monday to Friday daytimes during university term.
 However, particularly during rush hour, there are many buses which do not appear on the timetable and rather repeat the journey as frequently as possible.

-Two competing bus companies are the major providers of services along the corridor: Stagecoach Manchester (including the Magic Bus brand) and First Greater Manchester.
-Both companies run frequent services the whole length of the route.
+Since 6 January 2025, when the final rollout of franchising in Greater Manchester came into effect, bus services on the corridor have been operated by Stagecoach Manchester, Metroline Manchester and Go North West on behalf of Transport for Greater Manchester under the Bee Network brand.
+Frequent services were run in the corridor.
 The half mile stretch of route in the city centre between the RNCM and Oxford Road station has a timetabled average of nearly a bus every 30 seconds in each direction.

 In 2006, the Parliamentary Select Committee on Transport was told: